Week 1 T&L Activities:

 • feedback loop.

-3.8.4 Know the types of data entry errors and understand how and why
+3.8.4 Know the types of data entry errors and understand how and why they occur:

 • transcription errors